 APA members are planners, commissioners, public officials, educators, students, and engaged citizens who are committed to creating vital communities.
-More than four in 10 APA members have obtained required education and professional experience and passed a rigorous exam to become certified by the American Institute of Certified Planners (AICP).
+Four in 10 APA members have obtained required education and professional experience and passed a rigorous exam to become certified by the American Institute of Certified Planners (AICP).

 Membership in APA Divisions